adamtilson/adamtilson.github.io/lecture/lec-06/markdown.md

 We can solve it by trial and error, but is there a systematic approach to solve it?
 ]
+???
+You thought with all my games I was JigSaw, but I was actually Simon from Die Hard 3

 ---

 ## The Die Hard Problem

-- Define our system as a state machine let $a$ be the size of the smaller jug let $b$ be the size of the larger jug let $x$ be the number of gallons in the smaller jug let $y$ be the number of gallons in the larger jug.
+- Define our system as a state machine
+  - let $a$ be the size of the smaller jug
+  - let $b$ be the size of the larger jug
+  - let $x$ be the number of gallons in the smaller jug
+  - let $y$ be the number of gallons in the larger jug.

 - State
 $(x,y)$

+---

+## The Die Hard Problem

 Operations: